Black genocide in the United States: Birth control

-From 1965 to 1970, black militant males, especially younger men from poverty-stricken areas, spoke out against birth control by denouncing it as part of a plot to commit a genocide against black people.
+From 1965 to 1970, Black men aligned with conservative and religious groups—especially younger men from poverty-stricken areas—spoke out against birth control by denouncing it as part of a plot to commit a genocide against black people.
 The Black Panther Party and the Nation of Islam were the strongest critics of birth control.
 The Black Panther Party identified a number of injustices as factors which contributed to black genocide, including social ills that were more serious in black populations than they were in white populations, such as drug abuse, prostitution and sexually transmitted diseases.
 Other injustices included unsafe housing, malnutrition and the over-representation of young black men on the front lines of the Vietnam War.
 Influential black activists such as singer/author Julius Lester and comedian Dick Gregory said that blacks should increase the size of their population by avoiding genocidal family planning measures.
 H. Rap Brown of the Student Nonviolent Coordinating Committee (SNCC) held the view that black genocide consisted of four elements: more blacks executed than whites, malnutrition in impoverished areas affected blacks more than it affected whites, the Vietnam War killed more blacks than whites, and birth control programs in black neighborhoods were trying to end the black race.
-A birth control clinic in Cleveland, Ohio, was torched by black militants who said it contributed to black genocide.
+A birth control clinic in Cleveland, Ohio, was torched by black militants who stated that it contributed to black genocide.

 Black Muslims said that birth control was against the teachings of the Koran, because in Muslim societies, the primary role of women is the production of children.
 In this context, the black Muslims believed that birth control was part of a genocidal attack which was being launched against them by whites.
 The Muslim weekly journal, Muhammad Speaks, contained many articles which demonized birth control.

-In Newark, New Jersey, in July 1967, the Black Power movement held its first convention: the National Conference on Black Power.
+In Newark, New Jersey, in July 1967, the Black power movement held its first convention: the National Conference on Black Power.
 The convention identified several means by which whites were attempting to annihilate blacks.
 Injustices in housing practices, reductions in welfare benefits, and government-subsidized family planning were all identified as elements of "black genocide".
-Ebony magazine printed a story in March 1968 which revealed that black genocide was believed by poor blacks to be the impetus behind government-funded birth control.
+Ebony magazine printed a story in March 1968 in which it was revealed that poor blacks believed that a conspiracy to commit genocide against black people was the impetus behind government-funded birth control.